 May 27, 1920

-By the dawn of the twentieth century, there were more than 60 Senate committees in existence, many of them serving no purpose other than providing space and clerical assistance to a senator.
+By the dawn of the 20th century, there were more than 60 Senate committees in existence, many of them serving no purpose other than providing space and clerical assistance to a senator.
 In 1920, as part of a larger effort to modernize government, the Senate eliminated 42 of these obsolete committees.

 November 2, 1920